wavemaker/docs/learn/number/index.md

 ##### 10.0 release

-**widget** is an editor widget that accepts numeric input.
+**Number widget** is an editor widget that accepts numeric input.
 You can:

-1. be used in conjunction with the selected app Locale to display the number in the appropriate format.
+1. Can be used in conjunction with the selected app Locale to display the number in the appropriate format.
-2. the input by applying maximum character length.
+2. Limit the input by applying maximum character length.
-3. regular expressions to validate client side number.
+3. Apply regular expressions to validate client side number.

-: Number widget applies the number formatting as per the Locale automatically.
-In case you do not wish to change the app behavior as per the Locale, use the Text widget with Number Type ( [here for more](/learn/app-development/widgets/form-widgets/text/))
+**NOTE**: Number widget applies the number formatting as per the Locale automatically.
+In case you do not wish to change the app behavior as per the Locale, use the Text widget with Number Type ([click here for more](/learn/app-development/widgets/form-widgets/text/))

+# Properties

+**Property**

+**Description**

+Name

-name is a unique identifier for Number widget.
+The name is a unique identifier for Number widget.

+Placeholder

-placeholder is a text to show in the editor when there is no value.
+A placeholder is a text to show in the editor when there is no value.
 A common use of this is a search box that says in faint gray italicized text "Search..." which disappears as soon as the user starts to edit the text box.
 This is a useful alternative to a caption if you are constrained in space and asking for something simple of the user.

+**Accessibility**

+Hint

-text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.
+Any text or an HTML you enter for this property will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.

-index
+Tab index

-tab index attribute specifies the tab order of an element.
+The tab index attribute specifies the tab order of an element.
 You can use this property to change the default tabbing order for widget access using the tab key.
 The value can range from 0 to 32767.
 The default is 0 and -1 makes the element non-focusable.

 NOTE: In Safari browsers, by default, Tab highlights only text fields.
 To enable Tab functionality, in Safari Browser from Preferences -> Advanced -> Accessibility set the option "Press Tab to highlight each item on a webpage".

-key
+Shortcut key

-shortcut key property specifies a shortcut key to activate/focus an element. (\* [below for details](#shortcut))
+The shortcut key property specifies a shortcut key to activate/focus an element. (\*[See below for details](#shortcut))

+**Layout**

+Width

-width of your widget can be specified in px or % (i.e 50px, 75%).
+The width of your widget can be specified in px or % (i.e 50px, 75%).

+Height

-height of your widget can be specified in px or % (i.e 50px, 75%).
+The height of your widget can be specified in px or % (i.e 50px, 75%).

-**Value**
+**Default Value**

+Value

-is the default value to display value for an editor widget.
+This is the default value to display value for an editor widget.
 Note that the display value is just what the user sees initially, and is not always the dataValue returned by the widget.

+**Validation**

+Required

-required editor in may refuse to save without a required field.
+A required editor in _wm.LiveForm_ may refuse to save without a required field.

-Expression
+Regular Expression

-any regular expression to be used to validate user input for client-side input validation.
+Enter any regular expression to be used to validate user input for client-side input validation.

-value
+Minimum value

-minimum value user is allowed to enter.
+Enter minimum value user is allowed to enter.

-value
+Maximum value

-maximum value user is allowed to enter.
+Enter maximum value user is allowed to enter.

+Step

-the stepper to increment/decrement the input value by the specified step interval.
+Use the stepper to increment/decrement the input value by the specified step interval.
 Example: if step='3', legal numbers could be -3, 0, 3, 6, etc.

+**Behavior**

-Focus
+Auto Focus

-property makes the element get focused automatically when the page loads.
+This property makes the element get focused automatically when the page loads.

-Only
+Read Only

-this checkbox property prevents the user from changing the data value of a widget.
+Selecting this checkbox property prevents the user from changing the data value of a widget.

+Show

-determines whether or not a component is visible.
+Showing determines whether or not a component is visible.
 It is a bindable property.

-on Demand (visible only when show property is bound to a variable)
+Load on Demand (visible only when show property is bound to a variable)

-this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
+When this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
 This behavior improves the load time.
 Use this feature with caution, as it has a downside (as we will not be able to interact with the widget through script until the widget is initialized).
 When show property is not bound the widget will be initialized immediately.

+Disabled

-the disabled property is true (checked) the value of the editor cannot change.
+If the disabled property is true (checked) the value of the editor cannot change.
 The widget becomes display-only.

-value on
+Update value on

-the selected value is \`blur\`: data value will be updated on blur event, \`default\`: data value will be updated on key up.
+If the selected value is \`blur\`: data value will be updated on blur event, \`default\`: data value will be updated on key up.

+# Events

+Event

+Description

+Change

-event handler is called each time your element's value changes.
+This event handler is called each time your element's value changes.

-focus
+On focus

-event handler is called each time your element is focused.
+This event handler is called each time your element is focused.

-blur
+On blur

-event handler is called each time your focus leaves your element.
+This event handler is called each time your focus leaves your element.

-**Events**
+**Mouse Events**

-click
+On click

-event handler is called whenever the click event is triggered on a widget.
+This event handler is called whenever the click event is triggered on a widget.

-mouse enter
+On mouse enter

-event handler is called whenever the mouse enters the widget.
+This event handler is called whenever the mouse enters the widget.

-mouse leave
+On mouse leave

-event handler is called whenever the mouse leaves the widget.
+This event handler is called whenever the mouse leaves the widget.

-**Events**
+**Touch Events**

-tap
+On tap

-event handler is called whenever the tap event is triggered on a widget.
+This event handler is called whenever the tap event is triggered on a widget.

-**Events**
+**Keyboard Events**

-key down
+On key down

-event handler is called whenever a key is pressed down.
+This event handler is called whenever a key is pressed down.

-key press
+On key press

-event handler is called whenever a key is pressed.
+This event handler is called whenever a key is pressed.

-key up
+On key up

-event handler is called whenever a key is released.
+This event handler is called whenever a key is released.

-: The shortcut key property specifies a shortcut key to click the button.
+**Shortcutkey**: The shortcut key property specifies a shortcut key to click the button.
 The way of accessing the shortcut key is varying in different browsers:

+Browser

-Trigger
+Shortcutkey Trigger

-Explorer
+Internet Explorer

 \[Alt\] + shortcutkey

+Chrome

-\[Alt\] + shortcutkey (_/Linux_)
+\[Alt\] + shortcutkey (_Windows/Linux_)

-\[Control\] \[Alt\] + shortcutkey ()
+\[Control\] \[Alt\] + shortcutkey (_MAC_)

+Firefox

-\[Alt\] \[Shift\] + shortcutkey (_/Linux_)
+\[Alt\] \[Shift\] + shortcutkey (_Windows/Linux_)

-\[Control\] \[Alt\] + shortcutkey ()
+\[Control\] \[Alt\] + shortcutkey (_MAC_)

 [3\.
 Form Widgets](/learn/app-development/widgets/widget-library/#form)